 This way, you will have the full power of RCC available on the command line and, at the same time, the nice editing capabilities of PyCharm.

-Updating project dependencies
+Updating the project dependencies

-When project dependencies are updated by editing
+When project dependencies are updated by editing the

-Create environment on PyCharm's terminal as follows:
+Create an environment on PyCharm's terminal as follows:

 $ rcc environment new conda.yaml #### Progress: 0/4 [try use existing live same environment?]
 199ccc60-1f33-b256-ebcf-59efa2d205f4 #### Progress: 4/4 [Done.]
 [Stats: 25 environments, 150 requests, 26 merges, 110 hits, 1 dirty, 25 misses, 11 failures | v5.0.12] Environment for [conda.yaml] as /Users/mkaukoranta/.robocorp/live/fec012db304dd721e32630c390ed065b83e637c8e01bf0085df803049aa9bc0a409b56 created.

-Now configure the Conda based environment to point to
+Now configure the Conda-based environment to point to

 bin/python of the newly created environment.
 Here we choose "Existing environment" as the environment has been already prepared with RCC: